Track: Advanced Testing · ChipEx2026 · Tel Aviv · 12 May 2026

 Founding Design Partners.

 We are bringing on a small founding cohort of 3–5 design partners — engineering teams who get the first silicon, integration support, and the right to propose target performance parameters during the finalisation phase.
-The pre-tapeout window is short by design.
-First signoff is 30.06.2026; the target initial run (~1000 chips, via MPW / wafer.space) carries an indicative ~900-chip allocation for partners and early market.
+GF180 prototype signoff is 30.06.2026 (open-PDK demonstrator, not Tower production); the target initial run (~1000 chips, MPW / wafer.space) carries an indicative ~900-chip allocation for partners and early market.

 Tier'd benefits — three integration depths